-Capsaicin is the main culprit for giving a chilli its heat.
+Capsaicin is a chemical compound and the main culprit for giving a chilli its heat.
 It exists mainly in the placenta, the white tissue running down through the chilli which holds the seeds.
 Some may say the seeds are the hottest part of the chilli, when in fact they are not.
-Seeds do not produce any capsaicin, but because they are attached to the inner wall of the placenta where the highest concentration of capsaicin exists, seeds tend to exhibit a lot of heat.
+Seeds do not produce any capsaicin, but because they are attached to the inner wall of the placenta where the highest concentration of capsaicin exists, seeds tend to exhibit some heat.

 The Scoville heat unit is a way of measuring the concentration of capsaicinoids, where capsaicin is the main component.
 The measurement is based on a dry unit mass of the chilli, so concentrations can vary greatly depending on the amount of water in the chilli and the variety.
 SHU is essentially a measure of how much dilution is needed based on multiples of 100 SHU till you can no longer taste any heat.